Frank-Sw/uscimage/readme.md

 2.  short\_institute: Which allows passing the optional short institute names to `\institute[]{}`

 3.  short\_author: Which allows passing the optional short authors to `\author[]{}`

+An example can be seen in the compiled [vignettes](inst/doc) of the package.